Christmas Internet Marketing

 Don’t give away all of your promotions and newsletters in one go.
 Promote a staggered sale weekly/daily and rotate set offers, encouraging customers to return day after day.
 Promotional discount codes work well as people tend to pass this news onto others, creating natural word of mouth activity.

-For more help with your Christmas e-commerce website, call Hayley Pearson on 01254 277190 or email firstname.lastname@example.org and don't miss out on our Xmas marketing workshop.
+For more help with your Christmas e-commerce website, call Maria Smith on 01257 444 492 or email firstname.lastname@example.org and don't miss out on our Xmas marketing workshops.